Our Duty of Care is a group of healthcare professionals opposing the intentional killing of patients by assisted suicide or euthanasia

 The 2019 figure was 59%.
 This has increased from 25.4% in 2009.

 Detecting abuse and criminality towards vulnerable patients will also become even harder than it is at present if doctors are licensed to legally administer lethal doses of medications.
 As many as 500,000 older people in the UK are vulnerable to abuse, as estimated by the charity Action on Elder Abuse.
-Over 480 patients had their lives prematurely ended by medical intervention at Gosport Memorial Hospital in 2018.
+Over 450 patients had their lives prematurely ended by medical intervention at Gosport Memorial Hospital.

 The lives of disabled and dying people have value and worth